damien-white/lucy/README.md

 ## Description

-Lucy is a lightweight, fast, efficient JSON parser and adapter service.
+Lucy is a fast, efficient JSON validation and processing service.

-Lucy parses data in JSON format data sources that produce raw bytes, such as network sockets.
-This allows it to very easily integrate with new and existing systems.
+Lucy parses JSON from sources that produce raw bytes, such as network sockets.
+This allows Lucy to easily integrate with new and existing systems.

 ### JSON Syntax